hashicorp-services/tfm/site/docs/faqs.md

 ## Does tfm store the state file to disk?

+It depends.

+For the `tfm copy state` command:

 No tfm streams the statefile from the source to memory and then sends it to the destination.
 No statefile or any kind of file is written to disk.
 The statefile is also encrypted when fetched from the TFE API.

+For the `tfm core getstate` command:

+Yes. tfm downloads the state to disk before uploading it to TFC/TFE.
+The `tfm core cleanup` command can be used to remove it easily after migration.

 ## Will this work on a very old version of Terraform Enterprise?